-This is where Context’s new White Charcoal Detox Mask comes in.
-Let me preface this by being upfront and admitting that I am a mask attic.
+This is where the Context White Charcoal Detox Mask ($45) comes in.
+Let me preface this by being upfront and admitting that I am a mask addict.
 I mask about three to four times a week even on my most tired days.
 It’s my “me” time, and nothing helps me unwind better than masking.

 When this white charcoal mask came across my desk, I was immediately intrigued by the ingredients.
 I have sensitive skin, so I’m naturally drawn to anything paraben- and sulfate-free.
 The mask contains binchotan white charcoal, kaolin clay, and sea salt, which have deep penetrating properties that work to exfoliate, hydrate, and clean out clogged pores.
 With the state my skin was in, this sounded like it was made for me (and it is).

 After cleansing my skin, I left my face slightly damp and used a brush to slather this on.
 Applying a mask with a brush is a little secret I’ve sworn by for years because it saves so much product.
 As soon as it touched my skin, I felt this gentle warming sensation.
 It was a pleasant surprise because I’d never experienced a warming clay mask before—they usually have the opposite effect.